radian-software/radian/README.md

 * remaining as simple as possible while maximizing usability (in particular, not rebinding keys unnecessarily)
-* supporting local configuration without the need to fork this repository (my local Emacs configuration is almost 500 lines)
+* supporting local configuration without the need to fork this repository (my local Emacs configuration is almost 750 lines of code)

 ## Software configured, features